 Internet Matters has designed a simple checklist to give parents/carers peace of mind regarding their child's safety on the internet. ('Set up Safe Checklist').
 Their information about parental controls can be found here.

 Information about how to set up filters on your home internet (BT, SKY.
-TalkTalk, Virgin Media) to help prevent age inappropriate content being accessed can be found here (video tutorial).
+TalkTalk, Virgin Media) to help prevent age inappropriate content being accessed can be found here at the UK Safter Internet Centre (video tutorial).
 The UK Safer Internet Centre (UKSIC) has provided this resource.

 Parents'/Carers' Guide to Technology